-Management assessed the effectiveness of its internal control over financial reporting as of December 31, 2017.
+Management assessed the effectiveness of its internal control over financial reporting as of December 31, 2018.
 In making this assessment, it used the criteria set forth in 2013 by the Committee of Sponsoring Organizations of the Treadway Commission in Internal Control-Integrated Framework.
-As a result of this assessment management has concluded that, as of December 31, 2017, its internal control over financial reporting is effective based on those criteria.
+As a result of this assessment management has concluded that, as of December 31, 2018, its internal control over financial reporting is effective based on those criteria.

-Ernst & Young LLP, the independent registered public accounting firm that audited our consolidated financial statements included in this Annual Report on Form 10-K, has issued an attestation report on the effectiveness of our internal control over financial reporting as of December 31, 2017.
-The report, which expresses an unqualified opinion on the effectiveness of our internal control over financial reporting as of December 31, 2017, is included herein under the heading "Report of Independent Registered Public Accounting Firm" relative to internal control over financial reporting.
+Ernst & Young LLP, the independent registered public accounting firm that audited our consolidated financial statements included in this Annual Report on Form 10-K, has issued an attestation report on the effectiveness of our internal control over financial reporting as of December 31, 2018.
+The report, which expresses an unqualified opinion on the effectiveness of our internal control over financial reporting as of December 31, 2018, is included herein under the heading "Report of Independent Registered Public Accounting Firm" relative to internal control over financial reporting.

-By: MICHAEL N. MEARS Chairman of the Board, President, Chief Executive Officer and Director of Magellan GP, LLC, General Partner of Magellan Midstream Partners, L.P.
-By: AARON L. MILFORD Senior Vice President and Chief Financial Officer of Magellan GP, LLC, General Partner of Magellan Midstream Partners, L.P.
+By: /s/ Michael N. Mears Chairman of the Board, President, Chief Executive Officer and Director of Magellan GP, LLC, General Partner of Magellan Midstream Partners, L.P.
+By: /s/ Aaron L. Milford J Senior Vice President and Chief Financial Officer of Magellan GP, LLC, General Partner of Magellan Midstream Partners, L.P.